Lieder-Lab/liederDB/README.md

 >
     delete Apple from last 2;

->The 'delete' statement just means remove the data of some rows from exsited table, or clear whole table, not remove whole table (remove whole table see 'remove' statement).
+>The 'delete' statement just means remove the data of some rows from a existed table, or clear whole table, not remove whole table (remove whole table see 'remove' statement).
 For the unity of grammar, it writied as 'delete TABLE_NAME' instead of 'delete from TABLE_NAME';
 >
 >Now you removed the row where AppleCount = 3 and AppleName = Red Fuji or removed some rows in 'at substatement';
 >
 >The 'where substatement' and the 'at substatement' are not mandatory. commend without both 'where substatement' and 'at substatement' means clear all elements of the table.
 >
->For 'at substatement', 'at ROW_INDEX' means delete row which index == ROW_INDEX; 'at last ROW_INDEX' means delete row which index == ROWS_COUNT - ROW_INDEX + 1 if this row exsited; 'at [ROW_INDEXES]' means delete rows which index in array [ROW_INDEXES].
+>For 'at substatement', 'at ROW_INDEX' means delete row which index == ROW_INDEX; 'at last ROW_INDEX' means delete row which index == ROWS_COUNT - ROW_INDEX + 1 if this row existed; 'at [ROW_INDEXES]' means delete rows which index in array [ROW_INDEXES].
 >
 >For 'from / to substatement', means a range of row to delete.
 The 'start_ROW_INDEX' is start, and the 'end_ROW_INDEX' is end, 'first / last' is available for 'start_ROW_INDEX' and 'end_ROW_INDEX', as same, 'first' is default.

 ____
-## Remove an exsited table:
+## Remove an existed table:

 __remove TABLE_NAME;__